 Case discussion and analysis will comprise a portion of the course.
 We will have both in-class and out-of-class case assignments.
-You will be required to hand in two cases worth 50 points each.
-These two cases must be typed and well-written.
-Please submit a double-spaced paper copy of each assignment.
+You will be required to hand in one case worth 70 points.
+This cases must be typed and well-written.
+Please submit a double-spaced paper copy of the assignment.
 Reference pages should be single spaced to be consistent with the Chicago style.
 You should have one-inch margins, use a 12-point font for the text, print on only one side of the page, and number all pages after the cover sheet.
-Page length requirements exclude the cover sheet, references, and appendices.
+Page length requirements exclude the cover sheet, references, photos, and appendices.
 Paper copies are due at the beginning of class.
 No late cases will be accepted.
-Maximum case length will be announced in class.
+Maximum case length and case requirements will be announced in class.

-You may substitute a submission to the IIA Esther R. Sawyer Research Manuscript Award for one written case assignment.
+You may substitute a submission to the IIA Esther R. Sawyer Research Manuscript Award for your written case assignment.
 I will then submit all exemplary manuscript submissions to the IIA for consideration.
 If your submission is selected by the IIA as the winner of the Ester R. Sawyer Research Award, you will receive up to \$5,000 from the IIA and an "A" for both a case and an exam grade.
-You will also receive registration and travel expenses to attend The IIA International Conference (in London!).
-The deadline to submit your manuscript to me is February 10.
+You will also receive registration and travel expenses to attend The IIA International Conference (in Vancouver, BC!).
+The deadline to submit your manuscript to me is February 20.
 More information can be found at the following website: